ArpitaAgrahari/Backened-Development/notes/projectmanagement.md

    - C) Control Costs
    - D) Validate Scope

-3. **Open-Ended**: Describe the importance of the "Develop Project Management Plan" process in the context of project success.

-4. **Open-Ended**: What are the key activities involved in the "Monitor & Control Project Work" process?

-5. **True/False**: The "Perform Integrated Change Control" process is essential for managing changes to the project scope, schedule, and costs.
+3. **True/False**: The "Perform Integrated Change Control" process is essential for managing changes to the project scope, schedule, and costs.

 Would you like additional questions?